 The Hunter unwrapped the shirt.
 It was one of his father’s old flannels.
 His father’s horn was wrapped in the clothing.
 The instrument was a dull gold color.
 He dropped the shirt, and it vaporized at his feet.
 He held the horn up to his lips to see if it would sound.

 Before he could play the instrument, he shot up in his bed.
 He was in his room in his cabin.
 The pale moonlight came through the shutters, and the smell of the dying fire spiked the air.

 The horn!
 He knew where it was.

 The morning mist kissed his face and soaked his hair.
 His mind was clear and focused for the first time in a long time.
-Everything seemed so plain to him now.
-His mother had hidden the horn and it was still there in the charred remains of his childhood.
+Everything was so plain now.
+His mother had hidden the horn in the charred remains of his childhood home.

-His boat slid easily onto the shallow and rocky beach of the main island, Kodiak.
+His boat slid easily onto the shallow and rocky beach of the main island.
 He ran into the woods and didn’t stop until he reached the place their cabin once stood.

-A fire had destroyed it while he was at sea.
-His mother had died the winter before.
+A fire had destroyed it after his mother had passed while he was at sea.
 Park rangers said the trees around the home had been dead for some time.
-All it took was a thunderstorm to spark a fire and—POOF—it was all gone.
+All it took was a thunderstorm to spark a fire and—poof—it was all gone.